Anas-Odeh/FibroTrack/README.md

 Clinical samples, to correlate fibrosis levels with patient outcomes, prognosis, or response to therapies.

 ## Installation ##
-See the installation guide for system requirements and step-by-step instructions to download and run FibroTrack on Windows.
+See the Guidelines for FibroTrack Installation and step-by-step instructions to download and run FibroTrack on Windows.

 ## Usage ##